RickStrahl/WestWindWebConnection-Documentation/Web-Control-Framework-deprecated/Web-Control-Framework-Walk-Through/Creating-a-developer-list-page-with-a-wwWebDataGrid.md

-﻿So now let's do something a little bit more useful.
+So now let's do something a little bit more useful.
 Let's use the data from the Developer Registry Sample walk through and present it as a list.
 Then we'll drill into the data, display it for editing and saving for a simple application.

 Let's create a new page and call it DeveloperList.wcsx.
 The process is going to be very much the same as the last sample.
 To review:
 * Create a new page in Vs.net and call it DeveloperList.wcsx